 Melt together three-fourths cup of milk, two cups sugar, two squares chocolate.
 Boil three or four minutes, flavor (with vanilla extract, if preferred) and set in cool place until absolutely cold, then beat until it becomes creamy.
 Drop into balls on waxed paper.

-The old fashioned opera creams recipe by Lee's was first published in 1895, and it could be one of the first homemade candy recipes for this quality confection that some say originated in the Cincinnati, Ohio area of the U.S. during the latter part of the 1800s.
+The old fashioned opera creams recipe by Lee's was first published in 1895, and it might be one of the first homemade candy recipes for this quality confection that some say originated in the Cincinnati, Ohio area of the U.S., during the latter part of the 1800s.

 Quality confections such as these were once sold in confectionery shops as a luxurious treat affordable mostly to the well off.
 Those of lesser means were tempted by the jars filled with penny candies and the boxes of affordable chocolates displayed on the front counter of most general stores.